 The resolution was introduced by the Cabinet of Ministers Resolution No.31 of 2019 and it came into view on 30 April 2019.
-The guidance was issued by (Ministerial decision No. 215 of 2019) on 11 September 2019.
+The guidance was issued by (Ministerial Decision No. 215 of 2019) on 11 September 2019.
 The amendments were made in 2020 to check the regulation of the UAE economy in countries where there is no tax or low tax.
-It was introduced in areas as being a member of the OECD Inclusive Framework on Base Erosion and Profit Shifting (“BEPS”).
-To overcome the losses where much of the economy has faced.
+It was introduced in areas such as being a member of the OECD Inclusive Framework on Base Erosion and Profit Shifting (“BEPS”).
+To overcome the losses that much of the economy has faced.
 The main purpose of Economic Substance Regulations (“ESR”) is not for tax levitation, but to make such a system of inducement that results in good competition for the customers in terms of prices, quality, and important investment that looks for the profit of its customers.
 So, the companies report their actual profit.

 What Are the Relevant Business Activities as per Economic Substance Regulations in the UAE?

-The UAE Economic Substance Regulations applies to companies that are both onshore (including Free Zones) and offshore.
+The UAE Economic Substance Regulations apply to companies that are both onshore (including Free Zones) and offshore.
 These companies incorporate legal entities linked to relevant activities.
 The relevant business activities under the ESR are:

 ● Banking Businesses